 High speed trains

-In Rome, Termini, Tiburtina and Fiumicino stations (for two connections to Venice) are connected to the high-speed network.
+In Rome, Termini, Tiburtina and Fiumicino Airport stations (for connections to Florence and Naples) are connected to the high-speed network.

 The high-speed trains of the Italian railways are divided into the train families Frecciarossa and Frecciargento.
 The “Red Arrows” include the types ETR500 and the new ETR1000, the “Silver Arrows” consist of older series.
 In particular, the Internet connections are better in the Frecciarossa than in the Frecciargento.